 -

-Monthly Mixers or Check-Ins: Casual gatherings (virtual or in-person) where families and teachers talk, share successes and challenges, even over coffee or juice.
-These low-stakes touchpoints reinforce connection.
+Monthly Mixers or Check-Ins: Casual gatherings (virtual or in-person) where families and teachers share successes and challenges in low-pressure settings.

 -

-Targeted Workshops: Rotate themes—from math strategies to digital safety—keeping content varied, responsive to parent needs, and participatory.
+Targeted Workshops: Rotate themes—from math strategies to digital literacy—keeping content responsive to parent-identified needs.

 -